Is the United States Becoming a Dictatorship?

 The book, Masters of Deception, by G. Vance Smith and Tom Gow, is an excellent starting point for anyone wanting documented evidence and in depth revelations concerning our government’s treacherous behavior in international affairs.
-This book can be purchased at the Freedom First Society website’s Tools and Products page.
+The book can be purchased at

 Recently, the U.S. Department of Homeland Security (DHS) purchased nearly two billion rounds of ammunition.
 Also, it has placed an emergency order for riot gear.
 And, it has been reported that DHS ordered 2,700 Light-Armored Tanks.
 This military hardware is not for use in a foreign war.
 The key word in DHS is Homeland!